MArhamAA1422/b6-learning/react/react.dev.md

 ### Object.is
 - React compares the **dependency (array) values** using the Object.is comparison.
 - The only difference between Object.is() and === is in their treatment of **signed zeros and NaN** values.
 The === operator (and the == operator) treats the number values -0 and +0 as equal, but treats NaN as not equal to each other.

+### Lifecycle of reactive effects
+Effects have a different lifecycle from components.
+Components may mount, update, or unmount.
+An Effect can only do two things: **to start synchronizing something, and later to stop synchronizing it**.